Here’s to you

-The year was 1994 and Roger Malinowski, a bicycle industry maven, met Philip Novotny, an airline mechanic, in the California town of San Luis Obispo.
+Back in 1994, Roger Malinowski, a bicycle industry maven, met Philip Novotny, an airline mechanic, in the California town of San Luis Obispo.
 Philip had turned a decrepit beach cruiser bike into a versatile, lightweight, single track bike trailer.
 He called it the YAK and was rolling them out of a machine shop on a small scale.
 Roger knew a great idea when he saw one and together, they took Philip’s invention and built a booming business.
+The Yak trailer revolutionized the way bikes transport gear and as a result, it has become the world standard for bicycle tourists, commuters and enthusiasts.

 Originally, the name of the company was Beast of Burden, which many thought was a burden unto itself.
 However, in typical California fashion, that mouthful was soon shortened to its acronym BOB.
 “BOB is easier to spell, funny and simple,” Roger explains.